FOREX MARKET HOURS WHICH FOREX MARKET IS OPEN/CLOSED NOW? Before we look at the trending…

 DIFFERENT WAYS OF FOREX TRADING

 Since Forex is so amazing, traders have come up with a range of different ways to invest or transact in currencies.
-The most famous of these are Forex spots, futures, shares, and exchange-traded funds (or ETFs).
+The most famous of these is What Is Forex spots, futures, shares, and exchange-traded funds (or ETFs).

 On the spot market, currencies are exchanged directly or “on the spot” using the current market-determined price.
 What is great about this business is its flexibility, accessibility, small spreads, and round-the-clock operations.
 It’s swift to get interested in this business, as accounts can be opened for as little as $25!